 - To break into this field, students typically pursue a master’s degree in social work, clinical psychology, or counseling psychology.
 These degrees could be categorized as either a Master of Social Work or a Master of Arts depending on the degree structure and university.
-To be competitive and prepared to work in this field, specifically in sport, students should have studied sport and sport psychology as part of their program.
+To be competitive and prepared to work in this field, specifically in sport, students should have studied sport and sports psychology as part of their program.

 - Professionals in this field are concerned with addressing the mental health of athletes as opposed to their sport performance.
 Because of this, they are licensed professionals, certified to deliver mental health care.

-- Sport Psychologist
+- Sports Psychologist

-A master’s in sport psychology offers the opportunity to specialize in areas such as attention and concentration, motivation, sports performance enhancement, sport sociology, and psychology of rehabilitation and recovery.
+A master’s in sports psychology degree offers the opportunity to specialize in areas such as attention and concentration, motivation, sports performance enhancement, sport sociology, and psychology of rehabilitation and recovery.
 It will also familiarize graduates with potential applications of the degree through networking relationships with professionals who are already in the workforce.

 This is an inherently interdisciplinary field, and depending on which area you would like to focus in, expertise in complementary areas related to sports and wellness will be required if not incredibly useful.
-For this reason, a master’s degree in sport psychology could be an attractive addition for individuals with a foundation in psychology who are already educated in fields like exercise science, kinesiology, athletic administration, or sports management.
+For this reason, a master’s degree in sports psychology could be an attractive addition for individuals with a foundation in psychology who are already educated in fields like exercise science, kinesiology, athletic administration, or sport management.

-An advanced degree in sport psychology equips graduates with bona fide credentials that can be applied to the broad–and growing–sports industry, while also teaching a valuable skill set that is applicable across the business world and beyond.
+An advanced degree in sports psychology equips graduates with bona fide credentials that can be applied to the broad–and growing–sports industry, while also teaching a valuable skill set that is applicable across the business world and beyond.
 For those who are passionate about sports, this degree could make the difference in qualifying yourself for the career you have always dreamed of.

-Prior to pursuing a masters degree in sport psychology, it is strongly advised to determine which area of this field you’d like to specialize in before choosing a program since different programs naturally have their own strengths.
+Prior to pursuing a masters degree in sports psychology, it is strongly advised to determine which area of this field you’d like to specialize in before choosing a program since different programs naturally have their own strengths.
 Be sure to ask your academic and professional advisors early in the process to consider a variety of perspectives before making your decision.

-As the sports industry has grown, so too has the need for a host of other careers in the sports, including sport psychology.
-In turn, this demand has led to a great many universities now offering master’s degrees in sport psychology.
+As the sports industry has grown, so too has the need for a host of other careers in the sports, including sports psychology.
+In turn, this demand has led to a great many universities now offering master’s degrees in sports psychology.
 While it is obviously wonderful to have so many programs to choose from, it also makes the process of due diligence in considering all quality options incredibly challenging and time consuming.